 - Available at no additional cost to UTSA students

-- Can be linked from Blackboard for off-campus access.
+- Can be linked from Canvas for off-campus access.

 Tips about E-books

 The UTSA Libraries subscribes to several e-book databases with different access models.
 If you choose a library e-book for your course, contact your librarian at least two weeks in advance so we can confirm: